JamieAGP/Object-Oriented-Programming/README.md

-A collection of my coursework from the University of Manchester's Physics moduel, Object-Oriented Programming in C++.
+A collection of my coursework from the University of Manchester's Physics module, Object-Oriented Programming in C++.